sethbeckett/usa-dataset-project/README.md

 ## Expected Behavior

 Each subfolder of [data/](data) contains a file named `output.txt`.
-Your program's output for that dataset should match that file exactly.
+Your program's output for that data set should match that file exactly.

 Instructions for creating the testing data sets using the Text Tools from Assignment #1 are provided.
 These crafted input files should form the basis of